 In reading the advice of various industry sages, I’m repeatedly struck by a massive blind spot that is not getting nearly enough attention: Direct Store Delivery.

 For most grocers, Direct Store Delivery — or DSD as it is colloquially known within the industry — represents a foundational component of their supply chain.
 Often representing 25% of the goods sold and over half the profits of a typical grocer, DSD solutions are some of the most in-demand, fastest-turning goods grocers sell: dairy, bread, soda, ice cream, salty snacks, beer, wine, and much more.
 In fact, more than 9 in 10 consumer shopping baskets contain DSD items.

 DSD is also economical for retailers.
 Through reducing costs of storage, transportation and labor, DSD drives a 30% improvement in working capital for retailers, according to a Grocery Manufacturers Association study.
 Moreover, DSD ensures grocers have fresh, often locally sourced, goods on their shelves.

-But DSD solutions also comes with significant and well-known challenges for grocers.
+But DSD solutions also come with significant and well-known challenges for grocers.
 Common challenges that grocers report about direct-to-store delivery across a broad geographic footprint include the fragmented nature of the distribution network, where the same item can be delivered into different stores by dozens or hundreds of different distributors, all with their own workflows, nomenclature, invoicing, and route accounting systems.
-While data intensive, many DSD workflows have remained manual, repetitive and error prone.
-And because of the fast-moving nature of the goods and the high velocity of activity, most backend workflows are time sensitive as well.
+While data-intensive, many DSD workflows have remained manual, repetitive, and error-prone.
+And because of the fast-moving nature of the goods and the high velocity of activity, most backend workflows are time-sensitive as well.